-As a G Suite administrator, you can control who uses which Google services from their account.
+As an administrator, you can control who uses which Google services from their account.
 Just turn the service on or off for those people in your Google Admin console.
 When users sign in to their account, they see only those services that are turned on for them.

 Changes typically take effect in minutes, but can take up to 24 hours.
 For details, see How changes propagate to Google services.